 In making the announcement, Boeing committed to invest hundreds of millions of dollars and create upwards of 4,000 new jobs at the facility.

 Boeing’s previously established Charleston facilities were already performing fabrication, assembly, systems installation and integration for the 787 aft fuselage sections.
-The new facility joins this other operation.
+Boeing South Carolina rolled out its first 787 in April 2012 and now has more than 6,700 employees.